nomad-dormouse/mnist-digit-recognizer/README.md

 The project uses a simple but effective Docker approach:
 - A single `Dockerfile` for the application
 - A single `docker-compose.yml` file for container orchestration
-- The `IS_DEVELOPMENT` environment variable controls application behavior:
-  - Set to `true` by default (enables hot reloading, debug options)
-  - Set to `false` for production deployment (enables optimizations)
+- Environment variables control application behavior for different deployments

 ### Database Schema